Looking for some advice on going solo as a non-litigator....

 "Are you "networking" with other lawyers in your market in related fields. [...]
 Do you know other solos in your area?"

-No and no. I used to network a decent amount years ago, but at the moment I'm too busy to do anything other than work and spend tie with my wife / kids when not working.
+No and no. I used to network a decent amount years ago, but at the moment I'm too busy to do anything other than work and spend time with my wife and kids when not working.
 I would increase networking leading up to going solo, and would be networking in-person on a near-daily basis when I go solo -- including a decent amount of traveling to conferences, etc. I don't know any solos in my area.
-The lawyers I work with are all Big Law or respectable regional midlaw.
+The lawyers I work with are all Big Law or regional midlaw.

 (http://www.autoadmit.com/thread.php?thread_id=5668105&forum_id=2#48578449) |